devel0/react-ws-canvas/README.md

 - data getter/setter can follow a [worksheet][7] or a [db record type][8] ( [example of nested field][28] using [getFieldData][29] and [setFieldData][30] methods)

+- optional dataset on external object with [ds rows getter mapper][32] useful in some circumstance when need to preserve rows array object ref

 - [api][10] and [handlers][27] available for control interactions ( [example][11] ) ; props can be accessed [inversely]([31]) through api

 ![](doc/api.gif)